QloudNetwork/qloud-integrations/README.md

-# PowerProxy Integrations
+# Qloud Integrations

-Collection of libraries to integrate PowerProxy with different web frameworks.
+Collection of libraries to integrate Qloud with different web frameworks.